gaurav-gulia/PDFtoEXCELproject/readme.md

 ## Installation

+1. Clone the repository or download the source code.

-1. Install the required dependencies:
+2. Install the required dependencies:
     ```bash
     pip install -r requirements.txt
     ```